Transport in the Central African Republic

 Modes of transport in the Central African Republic include road, water, and air.
-Most the country is connected to the road network, but not all of it.
+Most of the country is connected to the road network, but not all of it.
 Some roads in the country do not connect to the rest of the national road network and may become impassable, especially during heavy monsoon rain.
 Many remote areas that not connected to the country's road network, especially in the eastern part of the country outside of the major cities and towns, can only be reached by light aircraft, boat (via river) or on foot.
 Most roads are unpaved, and which centres on the routes nationales identified as RN1 to RN11.
 Bangui serves as a seaport, and 900 km of inland waterways are navigable, the main route being the Oubangui river.
 There is one international airport at Bangui-Mpoko, two other paved airports, and over 40 with unpaved runways.

 Railways

 There are presently no railways in the Central African Republic.